| "I

 they’re really loud too.
 And, I’m getting a lot of friends

-and my voice is getting louder." - Esme, PAR Researcher
+and my voice is getting louder." - Esme, PAR Researcher My teaching

 tools are slightly different than most.
 Sure, I use textbooks and pencils.